1. Overview of the Design Guidelines for Cyclone V SoC FPGAs and Arria V SoC FPGAs

 The FPGA-to-SDRAM interface has three port types that are used to

-Command ports—issue read and/or write commands, and for receive
+Command ports—issue read as well as write commands, and for

 64-bit read data ports—receive data returned from a memory

 There is a maximum of six command ports, four 64-bit read data port and

 four 64-bit write data port.
 The table below shows the possible port utilization.